-Port Authority of New South Wales is a state owned corporation with responsibility for Sydney Harbour, Port Botany, Port Kembla and the ports of Newcastle, Yamba in the state's Northern Rivers region and Eden in the far south.
+Port Authority of New South Wales is a State Owned Corporation (SOC) with responsibility for Sydney Harbour, Port Botany, Port Kembla and the ports of Newcastle, Yamba in the state's Northern Rivers region and Eden in the far south.

 The Authority's statutory objectives and functions are derived from the provisions of the State Owned Corporations Act 1989, Ports and Maritime Administration Act 1995 and our Port Safety Operating Licence (PSOL).

 * Management of harbour/port approaches and channels